Flag of the European Union EU Clinical Trials Register Help

 End point description

 Spleen volume was assessed using abdominal ultrasonography.
 Efficacy Set consisted of all prospective participants, who had a baseline and at least 1 post-baseline efficacy assessment.
-Subjects analyzed is the number of participants with data available for analysis.
+Subjects analysed is the number of participants with data available for analysis.
 Number analyzed (n) is the number of participants with data available for analysis at the specified time points.
+As pre-specified in the SAP, descriptive analysis for this outcome measure was planned only for the reported arm, which included all prospective participants in the Efficacy Set.

 End point type